blindsidenetworks/mattermost-plugin-bigbluebutton/README.md

 Plugin is written in Golang for server side and Javascript for client side.
 Use `make build` to build the plugin.
 The dependencies are managed with Glide for Go and NPM for javascript.

+The plugin should be placed in a directory such as `~/go/src/github.com/blindsidenetworks/mattermost-plugin-bigbluebutton`

+To download a local version: `mkdir -p ~/go/src/github.com/blindsidenetworks` and `git clone https://github.com/blindsidenetworks/mattermost-plugin-bigbluebutton.git`

 Mattermost plugin development guides available here: https://developers.mattermost.com/extend/plugins/

 BigBlueButton API available here: http://docs.bigbluebutton.org/dev/api.html